samssi/dasm-tutorial/cheat-sheet.md

 org $<memory_location_in_hex> | Memory location for the program to start ldx, ldy, lda $<hex-value> | Store hex-value 04 to a register as a byte ldx, ldy, lda #%<binary-value> | Store binary value to register eg. #%0000001 as a byte
-main: | Instuction labeled main.
-It can be named freely as you want jmp <instuction_to_jump_to> | Jump to the instuction labeled here sta, stx, sty | Move the byte into memory from register | sta $d020 lda, ldx, ldy | Store the byte into register | lda #$20 asl | Instruction to shift bit to left lsr | Instruction to shift bit to right
+main: | Branch labeled in this case main.
+Branch can be referenced to with jmp, bne or other similar instructions jmp <instuction_to_jump_to> | Jump to the branch labeled here sta, stx, sty | Move the byte into memory from register | sta $d020 lda, ldx, ldy | Store the byte into register | lda #$20 asl | Instruction to shift bit to left lsr | Instruction to shift bit to right bne | Branch if Not Equal.
+Checks wheter branch execution set the zero flag.
+Meaning that a byte retrieved from memory was 0

 ## Memory addresses